Django vs. Node.js: Which One is Best For Your Next Project?

 1. Popularity

-Node.js is found to be more popular than Django.
+When comparing the django vs node.js’ popularity, Node.js is undoubtedly more popular with a widespread implementation across different projects.
 Check out the below stats and graphs and judge the popularity of Django and Node.js.

 Top Websites Using Django